Archangels of Protection

 Primary roleProtection

-Main cautionProtection prayer should never become fear marketing, a guarantee of safety, or a reason to ignore ordinary risk, medical care, law, or trusted counsel.
+Main cautionProtection prayer must never become fear marketing, a guarantee of safety, or a reason to ignore ordinary risk, medical care, law, or trusted counsel.

 Core figuresMichael the defender, Christian guardian-angel belief, angel of the Lord passages, protection prayers